Nonye2K3/chia/Beginners-Guide.md

 Once chia is operational, its concept: Users create plots, (each 101 gigs in size), user stores these plots on computer equipment and then farms  the created plots for potential to earn coins.

 Inside each plot are large number of pre-formulated calculations stored in excel sheet blocks called (hash) cells.
 User wins potential coins by providing the winning pre-formulated (hash) code to allow the transaction to occur.
 The winning transaction is very quickly done within 2-3 seconds and the user is compensated with coins to facilite the transaction.
 Plots have many (hash) cells inside so if 1 is used there is still many left.
-PLot is estimated to last over 5 years
+Plot is estimated to last over 5 years

 ### Full Node Tab